jcc10/oak_websoket_middleware/README.md

 I was having problems finding example code.
 So now that I *have* example code I want it written down somewhere so I don't forget it.

 I'm also going to try to get this into one of the "standard" oak middleware packs.

+## Middleware Mode
+There is now a middleware mode supported.
+Docs to come later.